AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/the-magento-cloud-csi-doesnt-show-an-active-environment.md

 It is necessary to specify the environment manually with the `-e|--environment` flag.

-1. Find the list of active environments and take note of the environment name:
+1. Find the list of active environments and take note of the environment's name:

 ```
   $ Magento-cloud environment:list |grep "Active\|ID"